dmitriy-chernysh/dmitriy-chernysh/README.md

 ⚡️ Last 7 years I'm dealing mostly with Android Development and have been building modern [native] apps for devices running on Android OS from version 6 <sup>Marshmallow</sup> to 13 <sup>Tiramisu</sup> .
 It covers about ~96.2% of all android devices nowdays.

-Despite the war between Ukraine and Russia and some issues with electricity after Russia's missile attacks, I'm still continue working from a safe place with autonomous power supply.
+Despite the war between Ukraine and Russia and some issues with electricity after Russia's missile attacks, I'm still continue working from a safe place with an ability to stay online during blackouts.

 ![Top Languages Card](https://github-readme-stats.vercel.app/api/top-langs/?username=dmitriy-chernysh&hide=HTML,JavaScript,CSS,Shell&layout=compact&&theme=dracula)